gene-git/dmarc_report/README.rst

 to change directories before running the report.

 Any email files, those ending with *.eml* will be processed first.
-These are assumed to contain the dmarc report as a mime attachment.
+These are assumed to contain the report as a mime attachment.
 The attachment is extracted from any such email files.
 Some mail clients save multiple emails as a single mbox file.
 Each email in the mbox file will be similarly processed and have the attached report extracted.